Waterford Covered Bridge: Modern use and status

-As of 2014, they are only two covered bridges in Erie County— the Waterford Covered Bridge and the Harrington Covered Bridge; both the Carmen Covered Bridge and Gudgeonville Covered Bridge were lost to arsons in 1996 and 2008, respectively.
+As of 2014, they are only two covered bridges in Erie County— the Waterford Covered Bridge and the Harrington Covered Bridge; both the Carman Covered Bridge and Gudgeonville Covered Bridge were lost to arsons in 1996 and 2008, respectively.

 The bridge has been damaged by oversized trucks attempting to cross it with the first incident occurring on June 17, 2003 involving a box truck.
 Another incident on December 9, 2005 involved a FedEx truck that was 8 in taller than the bridge's posted clearance and 3580 lb over the posted load limit, at the time, of 3 ST. Several of the bridge's deck planks, support beams, and cross pieces were damaged, although the bridge's integrity was not compromised and was never closed to traffic.
 It has also been subjected to repeated vandalism with graffiti marking bridge surfaces.
 At one point, a deer carcass was even found hanging from the bridge's rafters.

 After an assessment by state and federal highway officials in 2014, the Waterford Covered Bridge was found to need a substantial refurbishment before it could be safely reopened.
 Structural boards were found to be missing or loose, and the entire substructure needing to be replaced.
 PennDOT also proposed an overhead bar ahead of the bridge to prevent oversize trucks from reaching it, as well as lighting and security cameras to deter vandals.